SGPA stands for Semester Grade Point Average. Educational institutes worldwide use unique scoring systems to evaluate students' academic performance.

 Credit Points

 These are basically the measurements of your study load.
 Universities use it to assess your progress and completion of the course matters.
-Individual subjects are assigned credits based on the institutional hours they comprise of.
-Colleges and universities require you to finish a particular number of credits to be considered for the final examination.
+Individual subjects are assigned credits based on the institutional hours they comprise.

 Grade Point

-Grades represent how well you have performed in the class and how your test score are.
+Grades represent how well you have performed in the class and how your test scores are.
 You are typically awarded grade points for each subject you study as a part of your course, which goes on to deriving your Grade Point Average at the end of each term.

 Semester